AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_video_renderer_android.md

 Before implementing custom video rendering, ensure that you have implemented the raw video data function in your project.
 For details, see [Raw video Data](raw_audio_data_android).
 ## Implementation

+To implement a custom video renderer in your project, refer to the following steps.

 1. Get the video data to play from `onCaptureVideoFrame`, `onRenderVideoFrame`, or `onScreenCaptureVideoFrame`.
 2. Render and play the video data on your own.